desihub/desidatamodel/doc/DESI_SPECTRO_DATA/NIGHT/fibermap-EXPID.rst

 EXTNAME = PRIMARY

+Empty HDU.

-Blank; this HDU has no non-standard required keywords.
+This HDU has no non-standard required keywords.

 HDU1
 ----